Upper East Side Employment Attorney | Upper East Side Business Litigation Attorney

 Employee Retirement Income Security Act (ERISA)

-Federal law prohibits discrimination against employees for the purpose of interfering with their attainment of rights under an employee benefit (pension or health and welfare) plan.
+Federal law prohibits discrimination against employees to interfere with their attainment of rights under an employee benefit (pension or health and welfare) plan.
 Disputes involving self-funded employee benefit plans are governed by state contract laws.

-If your company offers benefits to employees and a legal issue arises, contact the Law Offices of David S. Rich, LLC.
+If your company offers benefits to employees and a legal issue arises, contact the Manhattan business litigation attorneys at the Law Offices of David S. Rich, LLC.

 Family and Medical Leave Act (FMLA)

-Federal law requires businesses with 50 or more employees to allow workers to take, and to return to their jobs after taking, up to twelve weeks of unpaid leave in a twelve-month period in the following circumstances:
+Federal law requires businesses with 50 or more employees to allow workers to take and to return to their jobs after taking up to twelve weeks of unpaid leave in twelve months in the following circumstances:

 - The birth or adoption of a child

-- To care for a close family member who has a serious health condition, for an employee’s own serious health condition
+- To care for a close family member who has a severe health condition, for an employee’s own serious health condition

-- When a close family member is called to active military service.
+- When an immediate family member is called to active military service.

-If an employee has brought an FMLA claim against your company, contact an Upper East Side employment attorney at the Law Offices of David S. Rich, LLC.
+If an employee has brought an FMLA claim against your company, contact a Manhattan business litigation attorney at the Law Offices of David S. Rich, LLC.

-In order to make sure that the time, effort, and resources they invest in both the instruction and cultivation of new workers will bear fruit, many employers in New York make new workers sign employment agreements which include restrictive covenants.
+To ensure that the time, effort, and resources they invest in both the instruction and cultivation of new workers will bear fruit, many employers in Manhattan make new workers sign employment agreements that include restrictive covenants.

-In New York, there are two common categories of restrictive covenants.
+In there are two common categories of restrictive covenants.
 Non-disclosure agreements bar employees from disseminating trade secrets or confidential information.
-Non-solicitation agreements prohibit employees from seeking business from former customers for a defined length of time and within a specified geographical area.
+Non-solicitation agreements prohibit employees from seeking business from former customers for a defined time and within a specified geographical area.

-In New York, restrictive covenants are enforceable to the extent that they are reasonable.
-A covenant is reasonable only if it:
+In restrictive covenants are enforceable to the extent that they are reasonable.
+A covenant is appropriate only if it:

-- does not impose undue hardship on the employee, and
+- does not impose an undue hardship on the employee

-If your business seeks to enforce a restrictive covenant against a former employee, contact an Upper East Side employment attorney at the Law Offices of David S. Rich, LLC.
+If your business seeks to enforce a restrictive covenant against a former employee, contact a Manhattan business litigation attorney at the Law Offices of David S. Rich, LLC.

-A series of federal, New York State, and New York City laws prohibit employers from retaliating against or punishing employees for asserting their legal rights or reporting violations to the government.
+A series of federal, Manhattan State, and Manhattan laws prohibit employers from retaliating against or punishing employees for asserting their legal rights or reporting violations to the government.

-If your company needs assistance or guidance with respect to a former employee’s claim of retaliatory discharge, contact an Upper East Side employment attorney at the Law Offices of David S. Rich, LLC.
+If your company needs assistance or guidance regarding a former employee’s retaliatory discharge claim, contact a Manhattan business litigation attorney at the Law Offices of David S. Rich, LLC.

 Wage and Hour Litigation

-Federal law requires that most employees in the United States be paid at least the federal minimum wage of $7.25 per hour for all hours worked and overtime pay at 1½ times the regular rate of pay for all hours worked in excess of 40 hours in a workweek.
+Federal law requires that most employees in the United States be paid at least the federal minimum wage of $7.25 per hour for all hours worked and overtime pay at 1½ times the regular pay rate for all hours worked more than 40 hours in a workweek.

 A worker may bring a collective action, on behalf of himself and others who are similarly situated, against an employer for failure to pay the federal minimum wage or overtime pay.

-New York State law mandates that employees in New York be paid at least the New York minimum wage — which, depending on the county and the size of the employer, ranges from $10.40 per hour to $13.00 per hour — for all hours worked.
-Covered employees who work overtime must be paid at a rate that is 1½ times their regular, “straight-time” hourly rate of pay.
+Manhattan State law mandates that employees in Manhattan be paid at least the Manhattan minimum wage — depending on the county and the employer’s size, ranges from $10.40 per hour to $13.00 per hour — for all hours worked.
+Covered employees who work overtime must be paid at a rate of 1½ times their regular, “straight-time” hourly rate.

-Contact the Law Offices of David S. Rich, LLC to speak with a knowledgeable Upper East Side employment lawyer about ensuring that your company complies with overtime pay and other wage and hour laws, or to retain a skilled Upper East Side overtime attorney to defend your company in unpaid overtime lawsuits or other wage and hour litigation.
+Contact the Law Offices of David S. Rich, LLC to speak with a knowledgeable Manhattan business litigation lawyer about ensuring that your company complies with overtime pay and other wage and hour laws or to retain a skilled Upper East Side overtime attorney to defend your company in unpaid overtime lawsuits or other wage and hour litigation.

-Most workers in New York are eligible for temporary or permanent cash benefits, known as workers’ compensation benefits, when they are injured by an accident arising out of and in the course of their employment.
+Most workers in Manhattan are eligible for temporary or permanent cash benefits, known as workers’ compensation benefits, when they are injured by accident arising out of and during their employment.

 If the employer or insurance carrier disputes a worker’s claim, no cash benefits are paid until a workers’ compensation law judge determines who is right.